-How to avoid being doxxed
+How to avoid doxxing

 Doxxing is by no means just restricted to nation-states, politicians and high-profile celebrities.
 Many individuals are stalked online and have their personal details published out of revenge, jealousy or simply to embarrass them.
 To avoid being doxxed online, there are a number of preventative measures you can take: